idanb-hub/service-connectors/README.md

 their first, positional-only argument.

-Since most connectors wrap third-party API clients, they also take arbitrary args and kwargs and forward them to their underlying implementation.
+Since most connectors wrap third-party API clients, they also take arbitrary keyword arguments and forward them to their underlying implementation.
 These always override options from the configuration dataclass.
+If you specify all necessary options this way, you can omit the config entirely.

 Lets use a connector for ordering pizzas as an example.